 - Go to Search and type Regedit to open the Registry Editor.

 - Navigate to the Edit option, click on Find and type in IsPinned.

 - Click Find Next.

 - After getting the results, look over to the right pane.
-Here, look or an item under the Name of (Default).
+Here, look for an item under the Name of (Default).
 Under the Type, category look for REG_SZ.
-Under the Data type, you should be looking for the cloud service that you want to remove from the navigation panel.
+Under the Data type, you should be looking for the cloud service you want to remove from the navigation panel.